-The Deputy Registrar (Student Services), Mr Peter O'Brien, and his Administrative Assistant, Mrs Anne Beaumont, are located on the first floor of the Chancellery.
+The Deputy Registrar (Student Services), Mr Peter O'Brien, and members of his staff, are located on the first floor of the Chancellery.
 They will help those students who need advice and who have problems but who do not seem to be provided for by the other organizations and services mentioned.
-As well as dealing with general enquiries they are especially concerned with the problems of physically handicapped and disabled students.
-Enquire at room 148E, phone 2482.
+As well as dealing with general enquiries they are especially concerned with the problems of overseas, Aboriginal, and physically handicapped and disabled students.
+Enquire at Room 148E, phone 2482.

 Note: All phone numbers below are University extension numbers.
-If you are outside the University, dial 663 0351 and ask for the extension.
+If you are outside the University, dial 6630351 and ask for the extension.
 Alternatively you may dial 662 and then the extension number.
 This prefix should only be used when you are certain of the extension that you require as callers using 662 cannot be transferred to any other number.
 The Assistant Registrar (Admissions and Examinations), Mr Jack Hill, is located on the ground floor of the Chancellery.
-General enquiries should be directed to 3715.
+General inquiries should be directed to 3715.
 For information regarding examinations, including examination timetables and clash of examinations, contact the Senior Administrative Officer, Mr John Grigg, phone 2143.

 The Assistant Registrar (Student Records and Scholarships - Undergraduate and Postgraduate), Mr Graham Mayne is located on the ground floor of the Chancellery.
-For particular enquiries regarding illness and other matters affecting performance in examinations and assessment, academic statements, graduation ceremonies, prizes, release of examination results and variations to enrolment programs, phone 3711.
+For particular enquirles regarding illness and other matters affecting performance in examinations and assessment, academic statements, graduation ceremonies, prizes, release of examination results and variations to enrolment programs, phone 3317.